Online Bachelor of Arts in Mass Communication & Media Studies

 What is mass communication?

-Mass communication is the sharing of information with large groups of people through channels such as print, television, digital or broadcast media.
-By studying mass communication and media, you’ll learn how information influences the behavior, attitudes and opinions of individuals within society.
-You’ll gain a deeper understanding of how people understand and experience mass media as well as the role the media can play in shaping different cultures.
+Mass communication is the sharing of information with large groups of people through various channels, such as print, television, digital or broadcast media.
+As a mass communication major, you’ll learn how information influences the behavior, attitudes and opinions of individuals within society.
+You’ll gain a deeper understanding of how people experience mass media, as well as the role the media can play in shaping different cultures.

 Mass communication and media classes